 Under Article III of the United States Constitution courts when it comes to the issue of mootness, may adjudicate actual ongoing cases or controversies.
 Mr. Bell continues to have a personal stake in the outcome of the issues that he presented before the Georgia Supreme Court in case number S21A0306, due to the fact Mr. Bell's plans are to continue to run as an independent candidate, the issues surrounding his case continue to be ongoing controversies.
 Along with the fact the Mr. Bell has plans on continuing in politics as an Independent, there has been conduct demonstrated by the Office of the Secretary of State of Georgia that routinely rejects signatures from nomination petitions and in Mr. Bell's case the Respondents provided unverified documentation, that could very well be fraudulent.
 The only stated verification states that Mr. Bell's petition contains 2,200 valid signatures.
-There was an additional memo but it was not provided by the Secretary of State of State of Georgia's office.
-The statement made on August 19, 2020, in regards to, Mr. Bell's signature verification reveal two facts.
+There was an additional memo but it was not provided by the Secretary of State of Georgia's office.
+The statement2 made on August 19, 2020, in regards to, Mr. Bell's signature verification reveal two facts.
 The first being the attached memo was provided by the Secretary of State of the State of Georgia's office.
 Therefore, the memo with the Dekalb County letterhead (Exhibit III pg.2) is obviously a fraudulent document and secondly the memo from the Respondents is missing.
 The memo should exactly like the one provided to other Voter Registration offices in other counties (Exhibit IV pgs.
 2-5).
 The false document was used to prevent Mr. Bell from being placed on the ballot.
 Many of the issues, actions, and circumstances that have arisen in Mr. Bell's case are capable of repetition, yet they are evading review.
-Under O.C.G.A. § 21-2-562 (2)(3) there is an obvious crime that was committed.
+There is an obvious violation of O.C.G.A. § 21-2-562 (a)(b).
+Due to the fact the original petition verification statement is missing or has definitely been altered.
+There are clear instructions regarding the petition verification statement (Exhibit IV pg.
+1 of 5), where it states, "The cumulative total of valid signatures must be documented on the...Petition Verification Statement."
+It is clear that the Petition Statement submitted for Mr. Bell's campaign is without any cumulative total of valid signatures however, there is a statement stating that Mr. Bell had 2,200 valid signatures (Exhibit III pg.
+1 of 2).
+This same evidence can be examined to see if there are also violations of O.C.G.A. § 21-2-603 and O.C.G.A. § 21-2-604(a).